 Saint Mary’s students have a strong history of community service.
 They sing in local nursing homes; they participate in local parishes as altar servers, choir members, and lectors; they collect food for the Little Sisters of the Poor Home for the Elderly in Richmond and for local parish food pantries; and they tutor younger students.
 Middle school students have required service hours in their parish, school, family, and local communities.
 The lower grade students make cards for military men and women, and they collect toys and clothing for the mentally disabled, the veterans and for the needy and sick members of the local parishes.
 All students are encouraged to pray for others and serve their family and local communities in age-appropriate ways.
 Our students and faculty also participate in initiatives such as Jump Rope for Heart for the American Heart Association, the St. Jude Math-a-thon for children with cancer and the Operation Rice Bowl Program for Catholic Relief Services.

 The faculty and staff of Saint Mary’s know that an excellent academic program is essential.
 The faculty implements the diocesan Consensus Curriculum and reviews textbooks within a five year cycle.
-Each year the Terra Nova, the STAR math and reading assessments and most recently the Scantron Performance Computerized test results are reviewed to create learning plans for each class.
+Each year the Scantron Performance Computerized, the STAR reading assessments are reviewed to create learning plans for each class.
 Saint Mary’s receives Title I services through the City of Hampton Public School System.
 Students with deficiencies in reading and math skills are eligible for one-on-one or small group tutoring with a Title I teacher.
 The faculty knows the benefits of collaboration; they build on one another’s strengths to accommodate multiple learning styles and incorporate a variety of teaching strategies.
 The teachers meet both formally and informally to discuss departmental and grade level needs and concerns.
 Specialty teachers incorporate subjects studied in the core academic classes, especially history and art, music and religion, science and PE, technology and literature, and religion and art.